arthursb/arthursb.github.io/pages/about.md

 # About Me

 I’m a passionate game developer, blending my expertise in UX design with creativity to craft high-quality, innovative multimedia experiences.
 My work spans a variety of areas, including mixed reality, augmented reality, simulators, and serious games.

 I pursue innovation and strive to create engaging and meaningful interactions that push the boundaries of what’s possible.

 # Outside Work

-When I’m not coding, I’m spending time with my wonderful wife and our baby girl.
-I’m still figuring out how to balance family life with my drive to deepen my knowledge in software engineering, computer graphics, and UI/UX design.
+* 👶🏻 Spending time with my wonderful wife and baby girl.

-In my downtime, I’m always immersed in video game music.
-One day, I hope to learn how to compose my own scores.

-I’m also an avid gamer and collector, and I proudly own most of the current-generation consoles, with a special interest in the Quest 3 and the Rog Ally X.

-While I used to be deeply into CrossFit and gym sessions, I now aim to stay active with a more flexible routine.

-Some of my all-time favorite games include Metroid Prime, Celeste, Super Meat Boy, NieR: Automata, and the Shin Megami Tensei series.
-These games inspire me not only as a player but also as a developer, reminding me of the power of storytelling, design, and challenge in gameplay.
+* 📚 Studying more about software engineering, computer graphics, and user experience.

+* 🎵 One day I will compose my own video game music!

+* 🎮 Avid gamer and collector.

+* 🏋️‍♂️ Tring to get back to CrossFit and gym.

+* 🕹️ Former competitive Smash Bros. player (main Ness).

+* 👾 Some of my all-time favorite games: *Metroid Prime*, *Golden Sun*, *Celeste*, *Super Meat Boy*, *NieR: Automata*, *Shin Megami Tensei IV*.

 # Skills